Production AI systems

 How the workflow runs

-An email or chat request is classified, checked against approved inventory/order context, summarized, routed to the right owner, and prepared for reply or quote follow-up.
+An email or chat request is classified, checked against approved inventory, ERP, CRM, quote, or order context, summarized, routed to the right owner, and prepared for reply or quote follow-up.

 Actions